DefiNode/DeFiNode/README.md

 I know its long but this is really necessary to ensure you build the official software from DeFiChain on your DeFiNode.

+* Steps done in the background:
+  * Downloading and installing the official DeFiChain software.
+Nothing is changed and 100% original source code is downloaded
+  * Downloading the latest blockchain snapshot (no 100% sync needed after installation)
+  * Start DeFiChain and wallet

 There may be some orange messages appear in the terminal, but this is nothing to worry about.

 ## First Wallet usage and test

-When everything is finished and running you will get the message "Please open your browser http://localhost:5000"
+When everything is finished and running you will get the message "Please open your browser http://localhost:5000" in the terminal

 * Open the chromium browser on your DeFiNode and enter http://localhost:5000 -> press enter

-* You can also use your PC/Mac/Mobile phone browser (when in same LAN) and enter the IP Address + Port to remote control the Node from other devices.
-I.e. 192.168.0.236:5000 -> press enter.
+* You can also use your PC/Mac/Mobile phone browser (when in same LAN) and enter the IP Address (or hostname) + Port to remote control the Node from other devices.
+I.e. ```192.168.0.236:5000``` or ```http:\\definode:5000``` -> press enter.
 You can bookmark this in your browser.

 🎉 Congratulations!
 You've successfully installed the Defichain software on your DeFiNode 🎉